Ophthalmosaurus: Description

 Ophthalmosaurus was a medium-sized ichthyosaur, growing to measure 4 m in length and weighing between 930–950 kg.
 It had a robust, streamlined body that was nearly as wide as it was tall in frontal view.
 Like other derived ichthyosaurs Ophthalmosaurus had a powerful tail ending in a pronounced bi-lobed caudal fluke whose lower half was formed around the caudal spine whereas the upper lobe was made up entirely from soft tissue.
 The limbs of Ophthalmosaurus were short and rounded with the forelimbs being noticeably larger than the hind limbs.
 The combination of rather inflexible trunk, powerful caudal fluke and reduced limbs suggests a tail-propelled mode of locomotion with the limbs helping with steering, differing from the anguilliform (eel-like) way more basal ichthyosaurs swam.
 The skull of Ophthalmosaurus was long with a slender, toothed rostrum and an enlarged posterior portion of the cranium.
 The dentition was relatively small with robust tooth crowns and the lateral area of the cranium was almost entirely occupied by the animal's massive eyes that gave the genus its name.
-The proportionally large eyes of Ophthalmosaurus measured 22–23 cm in diameter at the outer margin of the bony sclerotic ring, while the sclerotic aperture itself measured 10 cm in diameter.
+The proportionally large eyes of Ophthalmosaurus measured 22–23 cm in diameter at the outer margin of the bony scleral ring, while the scleral aperture itself measured 10 cm in diameter.